Dafloresdiaz/steam_reviews/README.md

 # steam_reviews
-Obtain the review of the most popular games from the steam and make a concise resume of the sentiment of game
+Obtain the summarize "opinion" of a game from the steam and make a concise resume of the sentiment of game.

+## How it works:
+* We use the API form steam to obtain the reviews
+  * At least 100 reviews from users